jlzych/jlzych.com/source/partials/_resume_text.md

 ## Experience

+### **Product Design Manager**, Gladly <time>1/2019 -- 4/2020</time>

+* Managed a team of 5 product designers.
+Provided input and guidance on their work, and reviewed all finished designs to ensure it met our quality bar.
+Defined career levels to aid career development and coaching.
+* Set the vision for the team to ensure we’re pushing the product's design forward in a consistent direction that’s aligned with company goals, while improving the quality of the product.
+* Improved how teams designed & built features by documenting our end-to-end product development process, and defining the RACI for each stage.
+Made it so teams were sharing progress and getting input consistently, and set expectations for when and how executives and other stakeholders should contribute to projects.
+* Led the design systems team, which improved product quality and consistency, and also increased the speed of designing and building UIs.
+* Did occasional hands-on product design work, sometimes from research to finished specs, and other times shaping the work for another designer to finish.

-### **Senior Product Designer**, Casetext, Inc. <time>7/2018 -- 11/2018</time>
+### **Senior Product Designer**, Casetext <time>7/2018 -- 11/2018</time>

 - Designed and researched new features from concept to launch.
-- Delivered growth initiatives, including A/B tests and in-product education, that increased our trialee activation rate from ~15% to ~30%.
-This helped us more than triple the number of self-serve subscribers between July and September.
+- Doubled trialee activation rate, from 15% to 30%, by designing and building growth initiatives, including A/B tests and in-product education.
+This helped us more than triple the number of paid subscribers between July and September.

 ### **Head of Design**, Optimizely <time>5/2016 -- 3/2018</time>